 Learn more about everything that’s included in the trip price.

-Most of our trips are guaranteed to run with just two people booked on a tour.
-For all other tours, an additional supplement may be required to run the tour if the minimum number of guests is not met.
+Most of our trips are guaranteed to run when between 2–4 people (depending on the tour) are booked.
+An additional supplement may be required to run the tour if the minimum number of guests is not met.
 Please talk to your Trip Specialist for more information.

-Of course!
-Travelers with companions who prefer not to cycle can still experience our favorite destinations in DuVine style.
-On select tours, we’ve designed self-guided itineraries to show non-riders the best of the region off the bike: shop, hike, discover local culture, or make the most of hotel pools and spas, then re-join the group for cocktails and dinner each evening.
-Non-rider-friendly tours are marked “Non-Rider Options.”
+Travelers with companions who prefer not to cycle can still experience select destinations in DuVine style.
+On certain scheduled departures, non-riders can explore the best of the region off the bike as they shop, hike, discover local culture, or make the most of hotel pools and spas, then re-join the group for cocktails and dinner each evening.
+A limited number of non-rider-friendly tours are marked “Non-Rider Option.”

 Since guides are focused on supporting cyclists during daily rides, alternate transportation may be required for non-riders.
-Our guides are happy to help with these arrangements.
-For non-riders who wants to customize an itinerary to share in the same daily activities, lunches, and wine tastings as cyclists, contact our Trip Specialists.
+For other destinations or to create a private itinerary where non-riders can share in the same daily activities, lunches, and wine tastings as cyclists, contact our Trip Specialists.

 The price of our tours includes accommodations, meals, wine, and many activities beyond the bike, so our price per person is the same for riders and non-riders.